- Understanding aviation noise

 The link between aircraft noise annoyance and health outcomes

-After the WHO (2018) guidelines on environmental noise were published (based on work between 2000 and 2015), ANIMA reviewed articles beyond the WHO cut off date on this topic to collate findings on the potential relationship and further understand this issue.
-Studies included in the review investigated the relationship between noise annoyance caused by aircraft and cardiovascular diseases, sleep, quality of life, mental health-related measures and physical activity.
+After the WHO (2018) guidelines on environmental noise were published (based on reviews of evidence published between 2000 and 2015), ANIMA reviewed articles beyond the WHO cut-off date on this topic to collate findings on the potential relationship and further understand this issue.
+Beside research on the relationship between aircraft noise exposure and health outcomes, studies included in the ANIMA review investigated the relationship between aircraft noise annoyance and cardiovascular diseases, sleep, quality of life, mental health-related measures and physical activity.

-In the following, the number of studies identified in the ANIMA review in addition to the WHO report (2018) together with their key messages are reported.
+Below, the number of studies identified in the ANIMA review in addition to the WHO report (2018) and related to the association between aircraft noise annoyance and further health outcomes together with their key messages are reported.

-Three studies found a positive association between noise annoyance and hypertension; one indicated that the relative risk of hypertension among subjects reporting annoyance was significantly higher than in those not reporting annoyance.
-The second study showed that only people with higher noise annoyance levels had a more substantial effect on hypertension risk and the third study found higher rates for the use of antihypertensive medication in highly annoyed people than in those not highly annoyed.
-A cross-sectional study observed no significant association between blood pressure levels and aircraft noise annoyance.
-Measures differed substantially and, as all of the studies are cross-sectional, the evidence is not sufficient to draw consistent general conclusions.
+Three studies found a positive association between noise annoyance and hypertension; one study indicated that the relative risk of hypertension among subjects reporting annoyance was significantly higher than in those not reporting annoyance.
+The second study showed that only people with higher noise annoyance levels had an increased risk of hypertension and the third study found that more highly annoyed people use antihypertensive medication compared to people who are not highly annoyed.
+A fourth study investigating the relationship between noise annoyance and cardiovascular diseases observed no significant association between blood pressure levels and aircraft noise annoyance.

 Annoyance and sleep quality

 The former study found a negative association between mental health-related quality of life and annoyance.
-Analysing the causal pathway revealed annoyance to mediate noise levels on future mental health-related QoL.
+Analysing the causal pathway revealed annoyance to exacerbate future mental health-related QoL for given noise levels.
 Also, a reciprocal association between annoyance and mental health-related QoL was observed.
-Additionally, mental health-related QoL seemed to influence future annoyance ratings negatively.
+Additionally, mental health-related QoL seemed to negatively influence future annoyance ratings.

-The latter study found no association between noise exposure and psychological distress.
+The second study found no association between noise exposure and psychological distress.
 However, psychological distress was linked to aircraft noise annoyance, with a substantial increase in distress for people who were extremely annoyed.

 One longitudinal study showed that transportation noise annoyance is negatively associated with physical activity; a decrease in moderate physical activity was seen to be a result of a long-time noise annoyance (ten-year follow-up).

-Results indicate that, to a certain extent, individual appraisals of noise contribute more to health outcomes than noise levels themselves.
+Results indicate that, to a certain extent, individual appraisals of noise contribute more to negative health outcomes than noise levels themselves.
 Some studies point out that noise annoyance might serve as a mediator between noise exposure and health outcomes.
-Long-term studies are needed to further investigate the causal relationship between annoyance and health outcomes.
-More complex models on how health outcomes are affected by noise, noise annoyance and its underlying factors also need further study.
+Long-term studies and more complex conceptual models are needed to further investigate the causal relationship between noise exposure, noise annoyance and further health outcomes.